onliner/command-bus/README.md

 Command Bus
 ---------------

-This is a PHP library that wraps up the server-side verification step required to process responses from the [GeeTest](https://www.geetest.com) service.
+This is easy to use PHP command bus implementation..

 [![Version][version-badge]][version-link]
 [![Total Downloads][downloads-badge]][downloads-link]